Sunday, September 4, 2011

 Cancellations

-Like a concert hall or theatre, our classroom is reserved for face-to-face interaction.
+Like a concert hall or theater, our classroom is reserved for face-to-face interaction.
 Thus, barring special needs or circumstances, you may bring but not use your laptop during class.
 The same policy applies to cell phones, IPods, and all other distracting gadgets.
-Please print out in advance any electronic material required for class.
+Please print out in advance any material required for class.

 Examinations